HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   )
 }}

-As it turns out, 2.6% of requests use this antipattern with both `async` and `defer` on the same script element.
+As it turns out, 2.6% of requests use this anti-pattern with both `async` and `defer` on the same script element.

 ### first party vs third party